CAGE Code: 7XUVO Duns # 607290574

 Inspiration for Sales and Customer Service Teams

 Where does your inspiration come from?
 Let me be more specific.
 Where do you go for fresh ideas to motivate your team?
 Possibly you have had a rough month or two with weather related heartaches, price increases, technology or attendance issues.
 For some of you it has been all of the above!
 Some of you are watching your team’s performance scores like a hawk and others are in a rebuilding phase and want to finish the 4th quarter well so that they can build momentum for 2018.
-I had the honor of interviewing 3 Customer Service Managers who have
+I had the honor of interviewing 3 Customer Service Managers who have invested time and tears in shaping excellent customer service representatives, and in some cases, turning around their teams.
+They have some great ideas to share which should inspire you to do something different with your team as you press towards the finish line for 2017.

 Read More and Comment